Gapstare/etbasic_lin/README.md

 TOYOSHIKI Tiny BASIC for Linux

-The code tested in Raspberry Pi Debian Wheezy.<br>
+The code is tested on Raspberry Pi Raspbian Stretch, Trisquel GNU/Linux Flidas (8.0) and NetBSD/i386 9.0<br>
-Use UART terminal.
+Use UART terminal (if you want to?).

 Operation example